sriramcu/anatomy_detection_neural_networks_comparison/README.md

 * `constants.py` in the utils folder stores commonly used and modified hyperparameters and directory names (for dataset, video files, etc.) for convenient, single-location program/system tweaking.

-* This README will explain the sequence of executions of programs to get started with one round of training and execution.

 ## Usage